Tarieret/TariereT/README.md

 Hi there!
 I'm Tariere👋

 I'm a Data enthusiast and a Master's student, always curious about how data can tell stories and help solve problems.
-When I'm not working on a project, you'll find me reading a good book, painting, or enjoying quality time with friends. ✨
+With a background in political science, I enjoy exploring how data-driven insights can be applied across various domains, including the social sciences.When I'm not working on a project, you'll find me reading a good book, painting, or enjoying quality time with friends. ✨

 🚀 Check Out My Projects: